SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 void gen_listing(double a, double b, AST* functions[3], AST* derivatives[3], FILE* out);
 ```

 Note, that we didn't state, what the type AST means.
 There are several ways to implement this structure, we'll discuss it later.
-As for now, we'll just include in every file, which requires this definition, file ast.h, in which, as we suggest for now, this type is described.
+As for now, we'll just include in every file, which requires this definition, file ast.h.
+We'll assume for now, that this file contains a description of type of the parsing tree.

 # Implementation